Johanna Toruño: Subject matter and style

-Queer visiblity
+Queer visibility

 Toruño envisions a future where queer children have access to mediums that depict them (and queer romance) instead of “being othered.”
 During her childhood, Toruño only had access to heteronormative television shows, and she feels that most queer characters depicted in the media struggle for acceptance, so she set out to create healthy, wholesome depictions of queer people and their relationships.
 This mission led Toruño to create the Niñas Sin Vergüenza (Girls Without Shame) series, which consisted of three photos of Toruño and her girlfriend, Amy Quichiz.
 Toruño pasted this series all over New York's Lower East Side in 2018.
 The series eventually inspired fan art of Toruño and Quichiz.

 Unapologetic Street Series

 The posters in the Unapologetic Street Series convey messages of queer pride.
 For example, one reads:

-One of her pieces, The People’s Alexandria Ocasio-Cortez, depicts congresswoman Alexandria Ocasio-Cortez against a backdrop of white flowers.
+One of her pieces, The People's Alexandria Ocasio-Cortez, depicts congresswoman Alexandria Ocasio-Cortez against a backdrop of white flowers.
 Toruño uses all caps on her posters to contrast her motif of flowers, which she includes in her work as a reference to the jungles of El Salvador.
 Toruño often juxtaposes the soft texture of flowers with bold colors.

 Due to her displacement from El Salvador, Toruño does not know much about her ancestors, so much of her inspiration comes from her role models.
 She depicts many of these role models, including Sylvia Rivera, Marsha P. Johnson, and Alexandria Ocasio-Cortez, on posters in The Unapologetic Street Series.

 Toruño created The Unapologetic Street Series to “take up space.”
 In other words, she intended to promote queer visibility.
 Many of her works also include messages of mental health awareness and anticolonialism.